 Click-through rate (CTR) from search results

-CTR from search results measures how often users click on your site after seeing it in search results.
-A higher CTR indicates that your titles and meta descriptions are compelling and relevant to users.
+Shows how often users click on your site after seeing it in search results.
+A strong CTR means your meta titles and descriptions are engaging and relevant.

 Email Marketing

-Email marketing KPIs measure the success of your email campaigns in terms of reach, engagement, and conversions.
-These KPIs help marketers understand how well their emails resonate with the audience and drive action.
+Email marketing KPIs track how well your campaigns perform in terms of reach, engagement, and conversions.
+These metrics show how your audience interacts with your emails and what actions they take.

 Open rate

-Open rate refers to the percentage of email recipients who open your email.
-It helps assess the effectiveness of your subject lines and how well your audience is engaging with your content.
+The percentage of recipients who open your email.
+It reflects the effectiveness of your subject lines and audience interest.

 Click-through rate (CTR)